 While your options for a garden on your master bedroom balcony are almost limitless, it makes sense to tailor it to your space.
 For example, there’s little point in setting up a vegetable garden on a balcony off your master bedroom.

 Instead, design a garden that’s suitable for a bedroom.
-It could be a garden full of flowering plants or ones that give off a scent.
+It could be a garden full of flowering plants or plants that give off a scent.
 Choosing things such as lavender, chamomile, and rosemary ticks both boxes.

 The aim is to design a garden that’s appealing when you’re sitting in bed.
 If you choose scented plants, throwing the balcony doors open on a summer evening will fill your bedroom with relaxing aromas, making the space a great addition.